-I can’t believe it’s been seven years since I flew home from Atlanta to Los Angeles on Delta with a fallen soldier on my flight.
+I can’t believe it’s been eight years since I flew home from Atlanta to Los Angeles on Delta with a fallen soldier on my flight.
 It was the most emotional flight of my life.
-You can read the story I wrote about my experience seven years ago here.
+You can read the story I wrote about my experience eight years ago here.

 I wasn’t supposed to be on that flight.
 I was scheduled to fly a day earlier but I wasn’t feeling well so I postponed until the following day.
 Because of that, I didn’t get upgraded and I was stuck in a window seat.
 I almost always choose an aisle seat when in economy but everything happens for a reason.
 About 40 minutes prior to landing, the airline crew announced that there was a fallen soldier on the plane.
 Everyone stopped talking and you could only hear the roar of the engines.
 Because I was back there and in the window, I was able to witness something that changed me forever.

 When I arrived home late that night, I was so tired and drained but I just had to write down what I had seen and experienced.
 I sat down at my laptop and wrote the story through my tears.
 That’s how emotional the whole experience was.
 I sent my story to my wife who was in Toronto so she could edit it (it’s nice to have a spouse that’s an editor) and she called me right away to say that my story was amazing.
 The best I’d ever written, she said.